Are you good to your heart?

-You can arm yourself against this deadly disease is by following a healthy diet and lifestyle.
-In fact, healthy eating may just be one of your better defenses.
+You can arm yourself against this deadly disease by following a healthy diet and lifestyle.
+In fact, healthy eating may be one of your better defenses.

 One option for healthy eating is the Mediterranean-style of eating.
-Gaining popularity over the past several years the Mediterranean-Style Eating Pattern has even earned itself a spot in the recently released 2015 Dietary Guidelines.
+Gaining popularity over the past several years, the Mediterranean-Style Eating Pattern has even earned itself a spot in the 2015-2020 Dietary Guidelines.
 Studies have shown that traditional Mediterranean-style eating can reduce the risk of heart disease.

 The Mediterranean style of eating is not a single plan, but instead a guide that emphasizes plant-based foods, fish, healthy oils and smaller amounts of meat and dairy.
 It also focuses on foods you can eat.

 - Whole grains, vegetables and fruits served at most meals, with fruits eaten as desserts

 - Olive oil as the principal source of dietary fat used for baking and cooking

 - Nuts, beans, legumes and seeds, eaten for a good source of protein, healthy fat and fiber